 If you are interested in working with us in an excellent environment at RIKEN CBS, please check Careers page at RIKEN CBS website for possible open call for research scientists, technical staff, and research assistants.

 We also welcome those who are interested in obtaining fellowships to join us.
 RIKEN has Special Postdoctoral Research Program (3 years; open call starts Feb in each year).
 The Japanese Government offers fellowships for young foreign researchers (2 years).
 Your country may also provide you opportunities for fellowships to work at RIKEN CBS (e.g., Marie Curie, Fulbright, HFSP).

 For foreign students, RIKEN CBS has a summer internship program.
 In addition, RIKEN has a joint graduate school program called International Program Associate (IPA) which allows doctoral candidates to conduct research at RIKEN.
 IPA is concluded with various universities and institutes all over the world.

 In the following sections, we summarize the overview of our research plan and research environment at CBS.
-Please read them first.
-If you have an interest in working with us, please send an email to Kazuhisa Shibata with your latest CV.
-We can exchange relevant information by email or Skype.
+Please read them first if you have an interest in working with us.
+Then, please send an email to Kazuhisa Shibata with your latest CV.
+We can exchange relevant information by email or Zoom.